A Guide to NASA’s Johnson Space Center, Houston

 If, like me, you’re a bit of an astronomy geek/space enthusiast/Brian Cox lover (delete as applicable), then no doubt you’d be as excited as I was to set foot on the hallowed ground around the Johnson Space Center.
 To be able to say ‘Houston, we have a problem here’ out loud, while standing in the viewing room at the original Mission Control, is something pretty special.
 If you’re planning to visit Texas for nothing else, this alone is worth it.
-And with direct flights from Manchester to Houston with Singapore Airlines launched last month, there’s never been a better time to do it.

 Here I’ll show you the best bits of NASA’s Holy Grail, so you can get a glimpse of what to expect when you book your trip: